-Trusts have become a popular part of Virginia estate plans because they offer additional benefits over a traditional last will and testament.
-You can separate your assets with a trust that helps pass them on to your beneficiaries once you pass away.
-There are numerous kinds of trusts, some of which are better suited for specific situations.
+Trusts have become an increasingly popular part of Virginia estate plans because they offer unique advantages over a traditional last will and testament.
+By creating a trust, you can separate your assets and ensure they pass smoothly to your beneficiaries after your death.
+There are many types of trusts available, each designed to meet different needs and goals.

 What Is a Revocable Living Trust?